bassetmatt/Neuro-Sings/README.md

 - `run.py`: Mainly top-level functions that run the whole generation process
 - `thumbnails.py`: Generates thumbnails with dates for songs
 - `utils.py`: Utilitary common functions

+## Credits
+- All artists for thumbnails are (to my knowledge) cited in [the images README](./images/README.md)
+- Thanks to fujinshu for their work on identifying the key and tempo of songs

 ## License
 <sup>